gpeilivanidis/events-app/README.md

 # events-app
 app for users to create events.
-Backend finished.
-Frontend coming.
+Frontend almost complete, trying to add maps with leaflet.

 ## Usage